MadScientist94/learnings/springDemo/withOutOrm/src/main/resources/restApi.md

 delete data by roll_no<br>
 Delete ==> http://localhost:8081/12343<br>

-update data by where condition<br>
+delete data by where condition<br>
 Delete ==> http://localhost:8081/where<br>
 body contains any/all the fields in [condition json](#condition_json)